mofosyne/QuickMathJS/readme.md

     math.js: A comprehensive mathematics library for JavaScript and Node.js.

+## Dev Note:

+* Why is the backend CI/CD Node.js based and not deno based?
+    - I've tried Deno, but it uses 'export' keyword which messes with browser syntax parsing (if module is not enabled).
+I could try enabling modules, but my aim is for the code to be useable without CORS being triggered... so you could use it offline without having to start a local server for it.

 ## Contributing

 Feedback and contributions are welcome!
 Please open an issue or submit a pull request if you have suggestions or improvements.